Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 | keep_prob of dropout layers| 0.5|
 |beta for regularization | 0.2 |

-The loss function for trainning model is calculated as following
+The loss function for trainning model is calculated as follow.
 ```python
 loss_operation = tf.reduce_mean(cross_entropy + beta * regularizer)
 ```
-, where the **regularizer** is calculated by the following
+, where the **regularizer** is calculated by the following tf operation.
 ```python
 # weights['out'] is the weight matrix of "Fully connected 3" layer defined above
 regularizer = tf.nn.l2_loss(weights['out'])